barrettd/tfs_pdf/README.md

 Not full featured, but sufficient for generating forms and text documents.

-Supports boxes (hollow and filled), circles (hollow and filled), lines, polylines and text.
+Supports boxes, circles, polygons (hollow and filled), lines, polylines and text.

 Supported fonts include: Times, Courier, Helvetica, Symbol and ZapfDingbats.